GETTING STARTED ON LONGLEAF

 Introduction

 Longleaf is a high throughput computing cluster available to researchers, students, faculty and staff across the University.
 With over 300 nodes, dedicated GPU partitions and highly performant storage, it is optimized for memory- and I/O-intensive, loosely coupled workloads with an emphasis on aggregate job throughput over individual job performance.
+New hardware is getting added Longleaf on an annual basis.
 Longleaf is particularly suited for serial workloads, consisting of many jobs each requiring a single compute host.
-This contains a longer description of longleaf.

 Longleaf users can also access the cluster though Open OnDemand, a web-based portal offering job submission, file system browsing and many preconfigured applications.